mihaifm/bufstop/readme.md

 The **Bufstop** window is easily dismissed with the `<Esc>` key.

+There is also a `:BufstopFast` command which opens the **Bufstop** window in the same way, but spares you the effort of pressing the `<Esc>` key : the window closes automatically after you select a buffer.

 This plugin also provides navigation history for each window.
 Use the `:BufstopForward` and `:BufstopBack` commands to quickly navigate the buffers in the order they were opened.